Friends and Heroes

-Friends and Heroes is a Canadian Christian children's program that airs on TBN, Smile of a Child TV, and was also shown on BBC TV.
-The show is both traditionally animated (for the adventure story) and computer animated (for the Bible stories).
+Friends and Heroes is an animated Christian children's television program that airs on TBN, Smile of a Child TV, and was also shown on BBC TV.
 It takes place from 69–71 AD, during the First Jewish–Roman War.
 There are three seasons or "series", each comprising 13 episodes: Season 1 is set in Alexandria, Egypt; Season 2 in Jerusalem and Season 3 in Rome.
 The series was created by Brian D. Brown and Eric J. Danenberg, who also worked on The Storykeepers.
+Gary Kurtz, the producer for season one, also produced American Graffiti, Star Wars, and The Empire Strikes Back.
 Starting with the second season, the show is produced in HD.

-All three series have now been translated and dubbed into Arabic, Chinese (both Mandarin, and Taiwan Mandarin), French, German, Hindi, Korean, Brazilian Portuguese, Russian, North American Spanish, and Manx Gaelic.
-Gary Kurtz, the producer for season one, also produced American Graffiti, Star Wars, and The Empire Strikes Back.
+All three series have now been translated and dubbed into Arabic, Chinese (both Mandarin, and Taiwan Mandarin), French, German, Hindi, Korean, Brazilian Portuguese, Russian, and Latin American Spanish.
+The first season was also dubbed in Manx Gaelic, being the first animated series to be dubbed in said language.

-It was also broadcast on the Australian Christian Channel in Australia.
+The series was also broadcast on the Australian Christian Channel in Australia.